wmallady/foxhole/content/posts/projects/hugo_cicd.md

 what I ended up going with was an amalgam of different approaches, and I will outline them coherently here. <br>

-Use this as a start, and create a md file with the following information. please do not capitalize except the word "I".

 ---

 ### step 1.) create an uberspace asteroid at [uberspace](https://uberspace.de/en/)